-Candidates for promotion are expected to present a seminar on research and innovation to the University, usually in October or November of their review year.
+Candidates for promotion are expected to present a research seminar to the University, usually in October or November of their review year.

 2. b. vi.
 Institute/Center Evaluation and Vote

 If the candidate is a full member of a research center/institute, a letter conveying the institute/center's evaluation of the candidate for promotion and the result of any vote will be communicated to the Personnel Committee and included in the candidate's dossier.